Long-range entanglement from measuring symmetry-protected topological phases: Abstract

 \section{Abstract}

 A fundamental distinction between many-body quantum states are those with short- and long-range entanglement (SRE and LRE).
 The latter cannot be created by finite-depth circuits, underscoring the nonlocal nature of Schr\"odinger cat states, topological order, and quantum criticality.
 Remarkably, examples are known where LRE is obtained by performing single-site measurements on SRE, such as the toric code from measuring a sublattice of a 2D cluster state.
 However, a systematic understanding of when and how measurements of SRE give rise to LRE is still lacking.
-Here we establish that LRE appears upon performing measurements on symmetry protected topological (SPT) phases---of which the cluster state is one example.
-For instance, we show how to implement the Kramers-Wannier transformation, by adding a cluster SPT to an input state followed by measurement.
+Here, we establish that LRE appears upon performing measurements on symmetry-protected topological (SPT) phases---of which the cluster state is one example.
+For instance, we show how to implement the Kramers-Wannier transformation by adding a cluster SPT to an input state followed by measurement.
 This transformation naturally relates states with SRE and LRE.
 An application is the realization of double-semion order when the input state is the $\mathbb Z_2$ Levin-Gu SPT.
 Similarly, the addition of fermionic SPTs and measurement leads to an implementation of the Jordan-Wigner transformation of a general state.
-More generally, we argue that a large class of SPT phases protected by $G \times H$ symmetry gives rise to anomalous LRE upon measuring $G$-charges.
-This introduces a new practical tool for using SPT phases as resources for creating LRE, and uncovers the classification result that all states related by sequentially gauging Abelian groups or by Jordan-Wigner transformation are in the same equivalence class, once we augment finite-depth circuits with single-site measurements.
+More generally, we argue that a large class of SPT phases protected by $G \times H$ symmetry gives rise to anomalous LRE upon measuring $G$-charges, and we prove that this persists for generic points in the SPT phase under certain conditions.
+Our work introduces a new practical tool for using SPT phases as resources for creating LRE, and uncovers the classification result that all states related by sequentially gauging Abelian groups or by Jordan-Wigner transformation are in the same equivalence class, once we augment finite-depth circuits with single-site measurements.
 In particular, any topological or fracton order with a solvable finite gauge group can be obtained from a product state in this way.